AJP-432/cooking-app/README.md

-# SIMPLYUM 🥗
+# SimplYum 🥗
-Delta Hacks 2024
+DeltaHacks 2024

 ## Introduction
 What should I cook with what’s left in the fridge?
 What should I eat to meet my fitness goals?
 How can I prepare simple and nutritious meals?
 Our team recognizes that these are struggles that many people, especially university students, have in their everyday life.